fractalscape13/FullStackAnimalShelter/README.md

 # _Animal Shelter API_

-#### _Animal tracking system for dogs & cats in the animal shelter_
+#### _An inventory system for animals in the animal shelter_

 #### By: **JW**
 _April 3, 2020_

 ## Description

-_This API allows users to GET, POST, PUT, and DELETE listings of dogs and cats in the animal shelter._
+_This API allows users to GET, POST, PUT, and DELETE listings of animals in the animal shelter.
+It has GET/POST routes for creating a user and an associated authentication token and requires authentication tokens for POST/PUT/DELETE animal routes._

 ## Specifications / User Stories:
 * A user is able to GET all animals in the shelter.
 * A user is able to GET an individual animal listing.
 * A user is able to POST a new user (username and password fields required).
 * A user is able to POST using username/password to receive token
-* A user is able to receive a JSON web token (expires 1 day after issuance) by sending a valid username and password in a POST request to '/users/authenticate'.
+* A user is able to receive a JSON web token (expires 1 day after issuance) by sending a valid username and password in a POST request to 'api/users/authenticate'.
 Web tokens are needed to authenticate user requests to POST/PUT/DELETE animal listings.
-No authenication needed for GET requests.
+No authenication needed for GET requests for animals.
+Token is needed for user GET request.
 As is, the project seeds the database with one user (username: joe, password: password) and four animals.
 * A user is able to POST a new animal listing using bearer token authentication.
 * A user is able to PUT (edit) an individual animal listing using bearer token authentication.
 * A user is able to DELETE an individual animal listing using bearer token authentication.
 * A user is able to GET the full list of users using bearer token authentication.
-* A user is able to view Swagger UI
+* A user is able to view Swagger UI by navigating to http://localhost:5004/swagger/index.html

 ## API Endpoints Documentation
 * Route: api/users | Method: POST | No authentication token needed, creates new user
-* Route: api/users/authenticate | Method: POST | No authentication token needed, creates new token for user using username and password from user object
+* Route: api/users/authenticate | Method: POST | Creates new authentication token for user using username and password from user object
 * Route: api/users | Method: GET | Authentication token needed, shows full list of users
 * Route: api/users | Method: GET | Authentication token needed, shows full list of users
+* Route: api/animals | Method: GET | Shows full list of animals in database
+* Route: api/animals/id | Method: GET | Shows individual animal by id property
+* Route: api/animals | Method: POST | Authentication token needed, adds an animal to database
+* Route: api/animals/id | Method: POST | Authentication token neederd, edits an existing animal in database
+* Route: api/animals/id | Method: DELETE | Authentication token needed, deletes an individual animal in database

 ## Setup/Installation Requirements